Blue Mountains (Jamaica)

 The Blue Mountains are the longest mountain range in Jamaica.
-They include the island's highest point, Blue Mountain Peak, at 2256 m (7402 ft).
+They include the island's highest point, Blue Mountain Peak, at 2256 m.
 From the summit, accessible via a walking track, both the north and south coasts of the island can be seen.
 On a clear day, the outline of the island of Cuba, 210 km away, can also be seen.
 The mountain range spans four parishes: Portland, St Thomas, St Mary and St Andrew.

 Geography

 The Blue Mountains dominate the eastern third of Jamaica, while bordering the eastern parishes of Portland, Saint Thomas, Saint Mary and Saint Andrew to the south.
 Part of the Blue Mountains is contained in the Blue and John Crow Mountains National Park established in 1992, which is maintained by the Jamaican government.

 The Blue Mountains rise to their summits from the coastal plain in the space of about 16 km, thus producing one of the steepest general gradients in the world.
 This provides cooling relief from the sweltering heat of the city of Kingston, visible below.
 Their summits rise and fall for 38.62 km and span 22.53 km at their widest point.
-The temperature decreases from around 27 °C (80 °F) at sea level to 5 °C (40 °F) at the Blue Mountain Peak, just 16 km inland.
+The temperature decreases from around 27 °C at sea level to 5 °C at the Blue Mountain Peak, just 16 km inland.